Frequently Asked Questions

 If I have a maintenance problem in my room what do I do?

-If I am a non-traditional student which dorm should I request?
+If I am a non-traditional student which hall should I request?
 Am I still required to have a meal plan?

 Most non-traditional and upper class residents live in Rimrock Hall.
-This hall is single rooms, but a room can be a double if needed.
 All residents living on campus are required to have a meal plan.

 What are the policies regarding drinking?